 Examples of work by the Enju smiths span the period from the end of the Kamakura to the Muromachi eras.
 The works are commonly divided into one of three periods: Ko-Enju from the late Kamakura period; Chu-Enju during the Nanbokucho period; and Sue-Enju during the Muromachi period.

 Note: Many Enju blades of this quality have reached JUYO Papers from the NBTHK.
-It may be worth the effort to send this sword for JUYO shinsa in the future.
+This sword should be sent to JUYO shinsa in the future.

 - Mei: Mumei